10 Search Engines to Help the Environment

 Not many of us are environmental fanatics.
 Most of us can’t even place our own ecological footprint.
 But that should never stop us from doing our bit for the environment.
-Today, thanks to the internet we can ‘contribute’ right from our desks, whether it is by increasing our own awareness or by being part of a campaign needing mass support.
+Today, thanks to the internet we can ‘contribute’ right from our desks, whether it is by increasing our own awareness by learning about climate change or by being part of a campaign needing mass support.

 The power of search engines helps us wade through the universe of the web.
 This vehicle today is also being used as the agent of action to change the way we look at our planet.
 The environment should concern us all directly, so here are ten search engine services we can use with a click of the mouse to give back to our planet :